-For the six month period ended September 30, 2007, we financed our operations through the use of outstanding cash balances.
+For the nine months ended December 31, 2007, we financed our operations through the use of outstanding cash balances.
+The primary significant changes in our cash flow statement were in Accounts Receivable, Inventories and Litigation Suspense.
+Accounts receivable increased as a result of additional sales made in the second and third quarter of fiscal year 2008.
+Full payment is not due from these customers until system installations are complete.
+The company increased inventories in anticipation of new sales and increased costs of raw materials.
+Litigation Suspense decreased as a result of the settlement with G&L.

 The consolidated financial statements contemplate the realization of assets and the satisfaction of liabilities in the normal course of business.
-We incurred net income (loss) of \$693 and (\$3,281) and \$54 and (\$5,083) for the three and six months ended September 30, 2007 and 2006, respectively.
-We generated negative cash flows from operations of \$5,220 and \$3,268 for the period ended September 30, 2007 and September 30, 2006, respectively.
-During fiscal year 2007, we settled our lawsuit with AMS, Agilent and Avago Technologies for \$19,500, which is currently in litigation suspense, offset by the payment of \$995 to settle claims with G&L for a litigation suspense balance of \$18,505 as of September 30, 2007.
-For more information, see Part I, Basis of Presentation, Item 6.
+We had a net income (loss) of \$2,834 and (\$6,125) for the three months ended December 31, 2007 and 2006 respectively.
+We had a net income (loss) of \$2,888 and (\$11,208) for the nine months ended December 31, 2007 and 2006, respectively.
+We generated (used) cash flows from operations of (\$5,502) and \$16,003 for the nine months ended December 31, 2007 and December 31, 2006, respectively.
+Our litigation suspense of \$19,500 was reduced by the payment of \$995 to settle claims with G&L resulting in a litigation suspense balance of \$18,505 as of December 31, 2007.
+In January 2008, we reached settlement of a \$3,800 payment to Keker & Van Nest.
+As a result of this settlement, the litigation suspense of \$14,705 will be released and recorded as other income in the fourth quarter ending March 31, 2008.
+For more information, see Part II, Item 1.
 Legal Proceedings.

 In fiscal year 2006, we raised a net of \$18,161 through the 2005 PIPE.
-Management believes that these proceeds, combined with projected sales, consolidation of certain operations and continued cost containment will be adequate to fund operations through fiscal year 2008.
+Management believes that these proceeds and the release of the litigation suspense combined with the effects of consolidation of certain operations and continued cost containment will be adequate to fund operations through fiscal year 2009.
 However, projected sales may not materialize and unforeseen costs may be incurred.
-Moreover, the amount we ultimately receive from the AMS lawsuit settlement is uncertain as we continue to dispute the claims by one of the two law firms who represented us in that matter.
-If the amount we ultimately receive under the lawsuit settlement is materially less, or if the projected sales do not materialize, our ability to achieve our intended business objectives may be adversely affected.
+If the projected sales do not materialize, we will need to reduce expenses further and/or raise additional capital, which may include capital raises through the issuance of debt or equity securities.
+If additional funds are raised through the issuance of preferred stock or debt these securities could have rights, privileges or preferences senior to those of common stock.
+Moreover, the sale of equity could result in additional dilution to current stockholders.
+Covenants associated with our debt securities could impose restrictions on our operations.
+Such equity or debt financings may not be available to us on acceptable terms, if at all.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or the amount or classification of liabilities or any other adjustments that might be necessary should we be unable to continue as a going concern.